nmsl/svc_android_project/README.md

 2. Eclipse and ADT plugin.

 # Configurate USB device
-If you plan to run the App on a Android device, you can follow the instructions connecting your device to Linux.
+If you plan to run the App on a Android device, you can follow the instructions to connecte your device on Ubuntu.

 1. Get the **Vender Number** and **Model Number** of your device

-  Use commend `lsusb` then you wii see information like below.
+  Using `lsusb` you can see information like below.

   ````
   Bus 001 Device 003: ID 0bb4:0dfb HTC (High Tech Computer Corp.)